On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems

-Fig. \ref{fig_QPE_H2_as_ntr} (top) focuses on ground energy estimation using QPE.
+Fig. \ref{fig_QPE_H2_as_ntr} \textbf{(a), (b), (c)} focus on ground energy estimation using QPE.
 It shows the difference between the energy reconstructed with QPE and the exact ground energy of the \chemform{H_2} system, as a function of the number of phase qubits on $x$-axis.
-The three values of $t$ presented in Table \ref{tab:intial_data_H2} are benchmarked (corresponding to the lines with colored diamond markers), as well as the number of Trotterization steps $n(q,t)$, equal to $1\times 2^q$ in the left figure, $10\times 2^q$ in the middle figure and $100\times 2^q$ in the right figure, { the factors in front of $2^q$ ($1$, $10$ and $100$) being to be compared to the $n_\text{min}(0,t)$ in Table \ref{tab:intial_data_H2} to understand which value is closer to the a theoretical optimum. } The initial Hartree-Fock energy $E_{\rm init}$ is represented with a horizontal line with circles at the ends.
-For reference, the chemical accuracy region (w.r.t $E_0$) is represented as a gray span.
-One can notice that, even if there is an overlap of $99.5 \%$ of the Hartree-Fock state w.r.t exact ground state, the Hartree-Fock energy is outside of the chemical accuracy region (approximate $10^{-2}$ error in Hartree).
+The three values of $t$ presented in Table \ref{tab:intial_data_H2} are benchmarked (corresponding to the lines with colored diamond markers), as well as the number of Trotterization steps $n_\text{min}(q,t)$, equal to $1\times 2^q$ in the left figure, $10\times 2^q$ in the middle figure and $100\times 2^q$ in the right figure, { the factors in front of $2^q$ ($1$, $10$ and $100$) being to be compared to the $n_\text{min}(0,t)$ in Table \ref{tab:intial_data_H2} to understand which value is closer to the a theoretical optimum. } The initial Hartree-Fock energy $E_{\rm init}$ is represented with a horizontal line with circles at the ends.
+For reference, the chemical precision region (w.r.t $E_0$) is represented as a gray span.
+One can notice that, even if there is an overlap of $99.5 \%$ of the Hartree-Fock state w.r.t exact ground state, the Hartree-Fock energy is outside of the chemical precision region (approximate $10^{-2}$ error in Hartree).
 This is what we want to improve using QPE.
-The left figure shows that $n(q,t)=1\times 2^q$ is not sufficient to improve the initial guess.
-Improving the Trotterization steps by an order of magnitude (middle figure) leads to a convergence under chemical accuracy for $t=-\frac{3}{2}\frac{1}{E_{\rm init}}$ when $N \geq 7$ and $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$ when $N \geq 8$, so with lower values than the $N_{\rm min}(t)$ values in Table \ref{tab:intial_data_H2}.
+The left figure shows that $n_\text{min}(q,t)=1\times 2^q$ is not sufficient to improve the initial guess.
+Improving the Trotterization steps by an order of magnitude (middle figure) leads to a convergence under chemical precision for $t=-\frac{3}{2}\frac{1}{E_{\rm init}}$ when $N \geq 7$ and $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$ when $N \geq 8$, so with lower values than the $N_{\rm min}(t)$ values in Table \ref{tab:intial_data_H2}.